yunpeng-shi/yunpeng-shi.github.io/_pages/about.md

 # About Me

+* I am an assistant professor in mathematics at [UC Davis](https://www.math.ucdavis.edu/) since Fall 2023.
-* I am a postdoctoral research associate in the [Program in Applied and Computational Mathematics](https://www.pacm.princeton.edu/) (PACM) at [Princeton University](https://www.princeton.edu/) under the supervision of Prof. [Amit Singer](https://web.math.princeton.edu/~amits/).
+* I was a postdoctoral research associate in the [Program in Applied and Computational Mathematics](https://www.pacm.princeton.edu/) (PACM) at [Princeton University](https://www.princeton.edu/) under the supervision of Prof. [Amit Singer](https://web.math.princeton.edu/~amits/) from 2020 to 2023.
 I obtained my Ph.D. degree in Mathematics from [University of Minnesota](https://www.umn.edu/) under the supervision of Prof. [Gilad Lerman](http://www-users.math.umn.edu/~lerman/).
-* I will be joining the math department at [UC Davis](https://www.math.ucdavis.edu/) as an assistant professor in Fall 2023.
 * I am actively seeking Ph.D. students.
 If you are interested in working with me, please send your CV to ypshi at ucdavis dot edu.

 # Research Interests